CartoDB/carto-vl-training/training-v2/04-data-driven-styles.md

     ```

     * Notice we're using a function for the ramp function's first parameter: `globalQuantiles($dn, 3)`
+      * check our documentation for other available classification types, like Standard Deviation: [globalStandardDev](https://carto.com/developers/carto-vl/reference/#cartoexpressionsglobalstandarddev)
     * The [globalQuantiles function](https://carto.com/developers/carto-vl/reference/#cartoexpressionsglobalquantiles) takes two parameters: the column containing the data, and the number of buckets you want to divide the data into.
     * `global` is important here.
 That means all of the data in this map is being considered during the classification calculation.
 That's different than [viewportQuantiles](https://carto.com/developers/carto-vl/reference/#cartoexpressionsviewportquantiles).
       * The `viewportQuantiles` function only uses a subset of your data.